betorvs/sensu-hangouts-chat-handler/README.md

 Flags:
-  -w, --webhook string   The Webhook from Hangouts Chat, use default from WEBHOOK_HANGOUTSCHAT env var -h, --help          help for sensu-opsgenie-handler
+  -w, --webhook string   The Webhook from Hangouts Chat, use default from WEBHOOK_HANGOUTSCHAT env var -h, --help             help for sensu-opsgenie-handler -a, --withAnnotations  To parse annotations metadata field to include in message to Hangouts Chat.
+Use HANGOUTSCHAT_ANNOTATIONS env var.
+Split them using comma (,).

 ```

 **Note:** Make sure to set the `WEBHOOK_HANGOUTSCHAT` environment variable for sensitive credentials in production to prevent leaking into system process table.
 Please remember command arguments can be viewed by unprivileged users using commands such as `ps` or `top`.
-The `--auth` argument is provided as an override primarily for testing purposes.
+The `--webhook` argument is provided as an override primarily for testing purposes.

+### To parse any annotation

+With this new feature you can include any annotation metadata field to show inside Hangsout Chat message.
+By default they will look for documentation and playbook.

 ### Asset creation